Servant Leadership – one quote

 One is bidden to help people, just as they are.

 Some of us think that people are mainly broken.
 They are weak, they lie, they are lazy, they avoid responsibility.
 Many other “bad” qualities.
 Certainly, it does not take far to look to see that many if not all of us are … less than perfect.
 And could realistically be better.
 If….

 Others think that all people are wonderful and never make mistakes, and are “practically perfect in every way.”
 Or at least 80% good versus only 20% “bad”.
 They are much more optimistic about human nature.

 In theory, these ideas about human nature are interesting.

 What matters more is — who are the people in my Team?

 And the evidence I see is that it can vary a lot.

-And, I think, Robert Greenleaf, at least for most Team, wants us to be servant leaders and accept them (the team members) for who they are, “warts and all” as we sometimes say.
+And, I think, Robert Greenleaf, at least for most Teams, wants us to be servant leaders and accept them (the team members) for who they are, “warts and all” as we sometimes say.

 Let us take this a bit further.
 I think Robert Greenleaf was a realistic guy.
-He did not expect you as a leader merely to serve chocolate truffles to diabetics.
+He did not expect you as a leader merely to serve chocolate truffles to those wanting sweets.
 He also expects you to help them have a vision of how life can be better.
 To draw upon the better angels of their natures.

-Now – how does this all affect how you act — as a manager and as a SM in the Team?
+Now – how does this all affect how you act — as a manager or as a SM in the Team?